Breast Implant Removal Surgery – Explant – Melbourne

 But every woman ages differently, and there are many types of implants used over the past several decades – so there’s not necessarily a right or wrong answer.

 It’s a personal decision as to how long you have implants and whether or not your replace them or remove them and at what time in life you do so.

-However, our TOP breast Surgeons in Melbourne have best-practice protocols for Checking your Breast Implant status every year after surgery and conducting more comprehensive tests or images, if required, at or around the 10 year post-op mark.
+Our Surgeons have best-practice protocols for checking your breast implant status every year after surgery and conducting more comprehensive tests or images, if required, at or around the 10 year post-op mark.

 Best ways to reduce complication risks with Breast Augmentation or replacement of existing implants:

 - Choose a Surgeon who prioritises patient safety and sanitation at all levels of your surgery

 - Be sure your Surgeon is an experienced expert in Breast Augmentation (ask how many they have performed this year and over their lifetime)

 - Have surgery in a reputable facility (an accredited hospital rather than a back room) and be sure you choose a QUALITY implant manufacturer such as Mentor or Motiva (not a cheap unknown brand or less reputable brand)